 Located in Isla Tintipan, this hostel owns a bar and a restaurant.
 Besides, there are many activities that guests can book to animate their stay.

-The main bad side is that you’re “prisoner” from the hostel regarding the meals, beverages, and activities.
+The downside is that you’re a “prisoner” from the hostel regarding the meals, beverages, and activities.

 C. Sal si Puedes | Upscale & Disconnection

 Sal Si Puedes is an upscale hotel that offers only 3 private rooms.
 Everything is made for that guests can relax in a quiet environment, cut from the rest of the world.
 The private beach is fantastic and the staff attentive and friendly.
 2 nights minimum.

 OUR FAVORITE HOUSE/HOTEL

 4. Things to do around Tintipan and Mucura Island

 All the activities below can be booked with your accommodation.
 Price can differ.